EL-BID/pavimentados/README.md

 }
 ```

-The workflow object is able to receive the instantiated processor, without it is not able to execute the workflow.
+The workflow object receives the instantiated processor.
+Without it is not able to execute the workflow.

 ```
 input_video_file = "sample.mp4"